Félix Savón: Highlights

-Retirement and later life
+Retirement

 Savón announced his retirement from the ring, but helped train Cuba's fighters for the 2004 Athens Olympics.

 After winning his third Olympic gold at the 2000 Summer Olympics in Sydney, Savón announced his retirement at age 33.

+Later life

 In February of the following year with Fidel Castro also present, Savón had the song "You Love Us" dedicated to him by the Manic Street Preachers, who became the first western rock band to play in Cuba.

 In 2018, Savón was arrested amid accusations that he had raped an underage boy.